Contributions to the Québec Pension Plan

 How long does the contributory period last?

-For everybody, whether or not they work, the contributory period begins in the month following the 18th birthday, or on 1 January 1966 if a person turned 18 before that date.
+Whether or not you work, the contributory period in the Québec Pension Plan begins in the month following your 18th birthday, or on 1 January 1966 if you turned 18 before that date.

-The contributory period ends at the end of the first of the following months:
+The contributory period ends at the end of the earliest of the following months:

-- the month preceding the one in which payment of a retirement pension under the Plan begins
+- the month preceding the one in which your retirement pension begins

 - the month of your 70th birthday